telerik/kendo-ui-core/docs/web/datetimepicker/how-to/prevent-invalid-values.md

 # Prevent Invalid Values

-The example below demonstrates how to prevent invalid values in a Kendo UI DateTimePicker widget:
+The example below demonstrates how to prevent invalid values in a Kendo UI DateTimePicker widget.

 ###### Example